 Rooted in traditional Chinese medicine (TCM), AMMA Therapy was brought to the US by Tina Sohn and was exclusively taught at the New Center for Wholistic Health Education and Research, currently the New York College of Health Professions, located in Syosset, NY.
 In ancient Chinese, the word am-ma means push-pull.
 It’s teachings date back over 5,000 years ago.
 AMMA Therapy works on the tendino-muscle energy pathways of the body and it affects all systems of the mindbody complex.
 It is facilitated over clothing or coverings and does not use oils or lotions.
 Circular pressure or direct pressure is used to encourage change to the body’s energy meridians.
+Christie Only

 Ever wonder what is going on under your skin?
 Your entire body is made up of connective tissue.
 This web-like substance runs from one “part” of your body to the next with virtually no interruption.
 It’s one really long piece.
 Between all these fibers is a liquid ground substance which in healthy bodies is fluid and flows without restriction.

 But if you’ve got some sort of kink in the web, then it’s going to pull on the surrounding tissues, which in turn will start a chain like reaction and pull at points further away along that web.
 This is why that neck pain coincidentally seemed to start the same time you fell on your butt.
 It’s all connected.

 If you’ve tried meds, oils, massage, acupuncture, chiro, etc., and you’ve only had TEMPORARY relief then you are a PERFECT candidate for the John F Barnes Approach to Myofascial Release.